 For additional background reading on this topic, see this prior blog post.

 Do you have questions about test-the-waters communications or any of the existing provisions mentioned above?
-Don’t hesitate to contact Jay Knight or another Bass, Berry & Sims corporate and securities attorney.
+Don’t hesitate to contact a Bass, Berry & Sims corporate and securities attorney.